Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Introduction

 Informally, classical methods and data-driven approaches lack some form of \emph{common sense} that humans use to adapt in unfamiliar circumstances~\cite{fu2023drive}.
-More recently, researchers are exploring the use of large (visual) language models, L(V)LMs, to fill this knowledge gap~\cite{cui2024survey}.
+More recently, there has been work towards developing multi-modal large language models, which take inputs in the form of images, videos, audio, and text, to tackle more complex language understanding and reasoning tasks~\cite{bommasani2022opportunities, bai2024hallucination}.
 These models are developed by collecting and cleaning an enormous natural language dataset, pre-training to reconstruct sentences on said dataset, fine-tuning on specific tasks (\eg~question-answering), and applying human-in-the-loop reinforcement learning to produce more reasonable responses~\cite{achiam2023gpt}.
 Even though these models are another form of data-driven learning that attempt to maximize the likelihood of generated text conditioned on a given context, researchers have shown that they have the ability to generalize to tasks they have not been trained on, and reason about their decisions.
+Many researchers are specifically exploring the use of large (visual) language models, L(V)LMs, to fill the knowledge gap found in earlier works~\cite{cui2024survey}.
 As such, these \emph{foundation} models are being tested in tasks like simulated decision-making~\cite{huang2024understanding} and real-world robotics~\cite{zeng2023large} to take the place of perception, planning, and control modules.
 Even so, foundation models are not without their limitations.
-Specifically, these models have a tendency to \emph{hallucinate},~\ie~generate decisions or reasoning that sound plausible, but are in fact inaccurate or would result in undesired effects in the world.
+Specifically, these models have a tendency to \emph{hallucinate},~\ie~generate decisions or reasoning that sound plausible, but are in fact inaccurate or would result in undesired effects in the world~\cite{ji2023survey,rawte2023survey,dai2023plausible}.
 This phenomenon has led to the beginning of a new research direction that attempts to detect when L(V)LMs hallucinate so as to produce more trustworthy and reliable systems.
 Before these large black-box systems are applied in safety-critical situations, there need to be methods to detect and mitigate hallucinations.
 Thus, this survey collects and discusses current hallucination mitigation techniques for foundation models in decision-making tasks, and presents potential research directions.